 You’re a badass at this whole business ownership thing.
 We already know that.
 But if you’re trying to do everything on your own, you might be limiting yourself for potential growth.
 A business powered by systems is one that can handle the multi-layered demands of expansion.

 Have robust systems such as a solid CRM or powerful e-commerce software in place can help you focus on the important parts of growth and expansion.
-Review your current operations to see what aspects are repetitive or monotonous and make it your goal to automate or outsource as much as possible, so you can remain focused on growth.
+Review your current operations to see what aspects are repetitive or monotonous and make it your goal to automate or outsource as much as possible, so you can remain focused on small business growth.

 2. Improve your homepage